The search for non-symmetric ribbon knots

 An overview is given in Table \ref{tab:RibbonKnotList}.
 It contains all 137 prime ribbon knots with 11 and 12 crossings, their determinant and a `symmetry status' information.

 As an example, assume that you are interested in alternating ribbon knots with 11 crossings and determinant 169.
-In the first column of Table \ref{tab:RibbonKnotList} we find the two knots 11a164 and 11a326 with the information `sym', meaning that for these knots a symmetric but not necessarily minimal diagram exists.
-They are found in the Appendix for template $7_3$ (this is the partial knot) and for both knots 5 crossings are inserted on the axis, giving 19 crossings in total.
-Because the search was only complete through 16 crossings the diagrams need not be minimal.
+In the first column of Table \ref{tab:RibbonKnotList} we find the two knots 11a164 and 11a326 with the information `sym' meaning that for these knots a symmetric but not necessarily minimal diagram exists.
+They are found in the appendix for the $7_3$ `version a'-template and for both knots 5 crossings are inserted on the axis, giving 19 crossings in total.
+Because the search was complete only through 16 crossings, the diagrams need not be minimal.

-As a second example we look at all non-alternating knots in Table \ref{tab:RibbonKnotList} and observe that with the exception of two knots (12n49 and 12n76) all symmetric diagrams are minimal (i.e. they have 17 or less crossings).
+As a second example, we look at all non-alternating knots in Table \ref{tab:RibbonKnotList} and observe that with the exception of two knots (12n49 and 12n676) all symmetric diagrams are minimal (they have 17 or less crossings).
 This is in contrast to \textsl{alternating} knots where many symmetric diagrams with 18 or more crossings occur.